microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 The RN4678 Bluetooth Click connects to the PIC16F18075 through the RTS, CTS, RXD, TXD, RST, and SW_RST pins.
 The CTS and TXD pins are configured as input pins on the PIC16F18075 while the RTS, RXD, RST, and SW_RST pins are configured as output pins on the PIC16F18075.

-Figure 1 shows the connections made between the Cap Touch Click and RN4678 Bluetooth Click and the PIC16F18075 for the door module.
+Figure 1 shows the connections made between the Cap Touch Click, the RN4678 Bluetooth Click, and the PIC16F18075 for the door module.

 *Figure 1 - Door Module Circuit Diagram*